MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/information-barriers.md

 When a segmented user creates a SharePoint site, the site is associated with the user's segment and site's information barriers mode is automatically set to *Explicit*.

 In addition, the site owners have the capability to add more segments to a SharePoint site that already has segments with site's mode set as *Explicit*.
-Site owners can’t remove added segments from sites.
+Site owners can't remove added segments from sites.
 SharePoint admins will have to remove added segments in your organization if needed.

 When a non-segmented user creates a SharePoint site, the site isn't associated with any segment and site's information barriers mode is automatically set to *Open*.